Rahulreddy730/Bolttech/README.md

 npm start
 ```

-To run the client, cd into the `projects-angular` directory and run:
+To run the client, cd into the `todo2022` directory and run:

 ```bash
 npm install